Ideas-on-Stage/ideasonstage.com/content/business-presentation-revolution/book/thankyou/_index.en.md

 {{% bpr-social %}}

  If you need help making your next presentation or business event a success, let us know.
-[You can find more details on our services here](https://www.ideasonstage.com/services/), or contact us using the form below.
+[You can find more details on our services here](https://www.ideasonstage.com//), or contact us using the form below.

-{{% call-to-action button="Discover Our Services" link="/services/" %}}